georgekatona/georgekatona.github.io/_posts/2019-03-07-Most-Influential-Women-in-Hollywood.markdown

 ![rising_names_top_rated](https://georgekatona.com/img/female_inspiration/rising_names_top_rated.png)

 In the figure above you see all the names which at least doubled their popularity in 10 years after their realease.
 All lines start from the year of release and shows the trend of the following 10 years.
-You find an interactive version of the plot [here](https://plot.ly/~george.katona/26/names-with-growing-popularity-in-10-years-after-movietv-release/).
 As the lines close to the x axis might seem irrelevant, I made a zoomed version to show a more detailed view of them.

 ```python